Call 911 if:

 - If the wound is minor and unlikely to get dirty, let it heal in the open air.

-- If the wound is likely to get dirty because it's on the hands or feet, put on a bandage.
+- If the wound is likely to get dirty because it's on the hands or feet, put on a bandage during the day, and allow it to air dry without the bandage at night.
 Monitor for signs of infection such as redness or drainage.